ASK THE RECRUITERS: HOW CAN I STAND OUT IN MY JOB SEARCH?

 The numbers are in.
 And if you’re a job seeker, they’re a mixed bag.
 According to the most recent report by the Bureau of Labor and Statistics, the “median number of years that wage and salary workers had been with their current employers was 4.2”.
 Breaking it down a bit further, the median tenure was higher among older workers, with workers ages 55 to 64 having a median tenure of 10.1 years.
 At the other end of the spectrum, we have workers ages 25 to 34 having a median tenure of 2.8 years.

 The upside: If you are considering a job change after a limited amount of time in your current role, you are less likely to be negatively viewed as a “job hopper.”
 In the past, job hoppers were less desirable hires because they demonstrated a lack of commitment and were not a wise investment of time and resources.
-In recent years, though, there has been a significant shift in attitude regarding job hopping.
+In recent years, though, there has been a significant shift in attitude regarding job-hopping.
 First, when done correctly, a new employee may bring with him or her a large network of potential clients and collaborators.
 Secondly, having had experience in a variety of roles and even industries, your diverse background may be very intriguing to some companies.

-The downside: There is potentially even more job seekers flooding the market.
+The downside: There are potentially even more job seekers flooding the market.
 Competition for top roles will be that much fiercer.
 Potentially, many of these candidates will have more experience, skills, and accomplishments to fatten-up their resumes.

 So what can YOU do to stand out in the crowded job market?